 In the B2B sales process, nurturing a customer during their buying journey comes down to perhaps just sending some emails, some SMSs.

-If the buying journey is long (say, in real estate or manufacturing), leads very often get lost to competitors or simply change their mind along the way.
+If the buying journey is long (say, in real estate or manufacturing), leads very often get lost to competitors or simply change their minds along the way.
 That is to say, nurturing is not very often a big part of a B2B company’s sales strategy.

-A successful B2C company, on the either hand, uses every available channel to “re-market” to customers in the buying journey.
+A successful B2C company, on either hand, uses every available channel to “re-market” to customers in the buying journey.

 Google Ads, social media ads, push notifications, email marketing – you name it, they do it.
 They try to create enough brand recall that the customer feels encouraged (and dare we say it, persuaded) into buying the product.

 B2B companies can learn to nurture customers a little more intuitively and consistently to close sales faster.
 This isn’t a new revelation; lead nurturing should be a big part of B2B sales strategies, but that isn’t always the case.